colinlord/camera-overlay/readme.md

 ## Installation
 You should be able to drop this repo into any server with PHP to get things up and running quickly.
 Your camera URL and API keys will go into `.env.php`, which will need to be created in the root folder.
-If you are planning to upload camera images via FTP, these will need to go into this file as well.
+If you are planning to upload camera images via FTP with `uploader.php`, these will need to go into this file as well.

 ```php
   $_ENV['FTP_USER_NAME'] = '';